NaziaRiasat/llm-gene-selection-prompt-sensitivity/README.md

 # LLM Gene Selection Prompt Sensitivity

-This repository contains code and evaluation outputs for the paper: "Stability Does Not Imply Correctness: Prompt Sensitivity in LLM-based Gene Selection."
+This repository contains code and evaluation outputs for the paper: "WHEN STABILITY FAILS: HIDDEN FAILURE MODES OF LLMS IN DATA-CONSTRAINED SCIENTIFIC DECISION-MAKING."
 Url: https://arxiv.org/pdf/2603.15840

 This repository contains prompts, raw LLM outputs, and evaluation scripts used to analyze prompt sensitivity in LLM-based gene prioritization tasks using a fixed DESeq2 reference.